tonomoshia/tonomoshia/index.md

 I also really love [Zumba][3]!

 I am a self-taught developer.
-I worked through [FreeCodeCamp][22], Sitepoint, Skillcrush and Coursera, Udemy and Udacity to learn about web development.
+I worked through [FreeCodeCamp][22], Sitepoint, Skillcrush, Coursera, Udemy,  Udacity, and Lynda (now LinkedIn Learning) to learn about web development.

 I have been attending [Meetups][21] for Agile, Coding, and Wordpress and have met a lot of really cool people as well as learned interesting things about the industry.
 My favorite Meetups are [South Florida Women in Agile][19] and [South Florida Wordpress Meetup][18].